mandeepsingh10/devops-vagrant-lab/Readme.md

 + Start the Vms by using the provided scripts in vagrant_scripts or CD to the directory of the VMs and run vagrant up command

-Start the VMs in the following order to avoid any connectivity issues.
+**Start the VMs in the following order to avoid any connectivity issues**

 1. **Domain Controller**